cuter-testing/cuter/README.md

 bar([X|Xs], [Y|Ys]) -> X * Y + bar(Xs, Ys).
 ```

-Go to the directory of the source file and compile it:
+Go to the directory of the source file and compile it with debug information:

-    erlc foo.erl
+    erlc +debug_info foo.erl

 In order to test `foo:bar/2` with CutEr, you will need a well-formed input that will act as a seed.
 Let that be `foo:bar([], [1])`.